ROOTPWA-Maintainers/ROOTPWA/README.markdown

 ### CUDA (optional) ###

-If you have access to a CUDA capable nvidia Graphics Card (Shader Model 1.3 or higher) you may want to install the CUDA framework (version 3.0 or higher).
-The build system tries to find your CUDA installation based on the `NVSDKCUDA_ROOT` environment variable.
-This should point to `<your NVIDIA_GPU_Computing_SDK directory>/C`.
-If `NVSDKCUDA_ROOT` is not set the build system assumes that the SDK is located in `${HOME}/NVIDIA_GPU_Computing_SDK/C`.
-If a CUDA installation is found, the CUDA features are enabled automatically.
+If you have access to a CUDA capable nvidia graphics card (shader model 2.0 or higher), you may want to install the CUDA framework (version 5.5 or higher).
+The build system tries to find your CUDA installation and, if successful, enables the CUDA features automatically.
+Make sure that your CUDA environment is setup correctly by adding something like

+    `export PATH=/usr/local/cuda-5.5/bin:${PATH}`
+    `export LD_LIBRARY_PATH=/usr/local/cuda-5.5/lib64:${LD_LIBRARY_PATH}`
+    (for 32-bit systems: `export LD_LIBRARY_PATH=/usr/local/cuda-5.5/lib:${LD_LIBRARY_PATH}`)

+to your `.bashrc`.
+You have to copy the CUDA samples to a directory of your choice by running

+    `cuda-install-samples-5.5.sh <dir>`

+Point the environment variable `CUDA_SAMPLES_ROOT_DIR` to the location of the directory with the CUDA samples.
+If this variable is not set, the build system assumes that the directory is located in `${HOME}/NVIDIA_CUDA-5.5_Samples`.

 ### MPI (optional, experimental) ###